ikjordan/ABIE/README.md

 I found reading *Moving Planets Around* to be a great way to increase my knowledge of the topic.

 This fork aims to build
 on the official code repository for the book.
-It is work in progress, but the intent is to:
+The following changes have been made:

 1. Address issues in some of the integrators that prevented them running. *done*
 2. Address some issues I found with Python package management *done*
 3. Add support for MS Windows, using Microsoft Visual Studio Community 2019 (free to non-commercial users) *done*
 4. Support MS Windows builds using gcc under msys2 (minGW 64 bit) *done*
-5. Add extra example files *in progress*
+5. Add extra example files *several added* see [Examples](##Examples)
 6. Get the CUDA code working under Windows *Done*
+7. Fix the use of local memory (tiling) in CUDA *Done*
+8. Implement OpenCL acceleration *Done for AMD, Intel and NVidia under Windows and Linux*
-7. Give option of using OpenMP on multi-core targets *Done for Windows*
+9. Give option of using OpenMP on multi-core targets *Done for Windows and Linux*
-7. Make changes to `snapshot_serialization.py` to support windows, and allow it to be called from Python programatically *done*
+10. Make changes to `snapshot_serialization.py` to support windows, and allow it to be called from Python programatically *done*

 ## Notes